curl / Development / test-fileformat.pl

 This creates the named file with this content before the test case is run, which is useful if the test case needs a file to act on.

-If nonewline="yes" is used, the created file will have the final newline stripped off.
+If nonewline="yes" is used, the created file gets the final newline stripped off.

 <stdin [nonewline="yes"]>